ICGEB Cape Town is organising the Final Workshop of the EU STARBIOS2 project on RRI

 3. Responsible research: A common vision between Africa and Europe?

-A special event, open to the public, is also foreseen on the early evening of the 18th of March 2020, on “Bio-similars: the benefit for Africa”.
+A special event, open to the public, is also foreseen, on “Bio-similars: the benefit for Africa”.
 This will also mark the introduction of ICGEB Science & the City communication model on the international arena.

 Key speakers confirmed thus far at the workshop include: Lawrence Banks, Director-General, ICGEB, Daan du Toit, Deputy Director-General, South African Department of Science and Innovation, Mmboneni Muofhe, Deputy Director-General, South African Department of Science and Innovation, Sue Harrison, Deputy Vice-Chancellor, University of Cape Town, Joe Cannataci, UN Special Rapporteur on the right to privacy, Isabella Annesi-Maesano, INSERM Research Director, France, Nhlanhla Msomi, South African Biotechnology Specialist, Carla Montesano, University of Rome Tor Vergata, Vittorio Colizzi, Interdisciplinary UNESCO Chair on Biotechnology and Bioethics, Evangelic University of Cameroon, Bandjoun and the University of Rome Tor Vergata, Tracey Naledi, Tekano and Desmond Tutu HIV Foundation and Natasa Skoko, ICGEB